rkiel/osx-setup/README.md

     * click **Password** Use separate password
     * enter password different from Administration user
     * click **Create User**
+  * use Finder to drag an image onto the default user icon

 # Development user